-Description: All disbursements from MHDC to grantee will occur using an Electronic
+Description: All disbursements from MHDC to grantee will occur using an Electronic be submitted with the Direct Deposit form.

-Funds Transfer (EFT).
-The Direct Deposit Form provides MHDC with the grantee's banking information for the electronic transfer.
-A blank voided check from the indicated banking institution is also required to be submitted with the Direct Deposit form.
 If the agency does not have access to a blank voided check a letter from the bank confirming the account and routing number will be accepted.
 Please note that by default your grantee's banking information will be updated for ALL MHDC accounts.
-If the banking information provided is for Missouri Housing Trust Fund or one grant ONLY - it must be indicated on the

-Direct Deposit Form.
+If the banking information provided is for Missouri Housing Trust Fund or one grant ONLY - it must be indicated on the Direct Deposit Form.